htjb/booktracker/README.md

 A roadmap is probably a bit too grand a term for a small project like this but ultimately I would like to

 - add a stats command that shows users how many books they have on their tbr, how many they have read this year etc.
-- add some graphs showing how many books have been read in the last 12 months.
-Similar to taskwarrior's burndown graphs.